 What are the current ALTA survey requirements?

 The Minimum Standard Detail Requirements (ALTA Standards) for American Land Title Association (ALTA)/National Society of Professional Surveyors (NSPS) Land Title Surveys (ALTA survey requirements) were last updated in February of 2021.
-Often referred to simply as ALTA surveys, these boundary surveys are created pursuant to a set of minimum standards adopted jointly by ALTA and the American Congress on Surveying and Mapping (ACSM).
-Lenders often require an ALTA survey in connection with their financing of a real estate purchase.
-However, even if the purchase is not being financed or the lender doesn’t require an ALTA survey, every commercial property buyer should strongly consider conducting an ALTA survey, in order to be aware of restrictions, easements, or other encumbrances that could affect development plans for the property.
+Often referred to simply as ALTA surveys, these boundary surveys are created according to a set of minimum standards adopted jointly by ALTA and the American Congress on Surveying and Mapping (ACSM).
+Lenders often require an ALTA survey when financing a real estate purchase.
+However, even if the purchase is not being financed or the lender doesn’t require an ALTA survey, every commercial property buyer should strongly consider conducting an ALTA survey, to be aware of restrictions, easements, or other encumbrances that could affect development plans for the property.

 Why is this significant?

 If you engage in performing or obtaining ALTA surveys, whether for your own projects, or for clients who obtain them, you should be aware of the changes, since they could impact the information conveyed to the client and their lender, attorneys, or design professionals.
 In the past, revisions to these ALTA Standards have caused confusion and misunderstandings between clients, design professionals, and surveyors, namely when surveys are completed to the old Standards requirements.
-For example, changes in ALTA standards may include the re-numbering of some Table A Optional Items.
-As a result, clients familiar with the older standards may think they are requesting one item but are, in fact, requesting another.
+For example, changes in ALTA standards may include the re-numbering of some Optional Items on the Table A Requirements for ALTA/NSPS surveys.
+As a result, clients familiar with the older standards may think they are requesting one item but are requesting another.
 If you unknowingly request unnecessary information or fail to request information that is needed, this can have potentially large impacts on the cost of an ALTA survey, and thus, the overall project budget.

 How can Dudek help?